 Various species of game including baboon and rare antelope called Bontebok.

 On our drive to Cape Point choose from one of the following to add to a fuller experience of what the Peninsula has to offer…..

 (A) A 40-minute boat cruise which will allow you to see about 9000 Cape Fur Seals all sitting on a small island off the coast of Hout Bay.
 Breathtaking scenery but not for people who suffer from sea sickness.
+Pre-booking essential.

 (B) If you decide to miss the boat trip, then we have to visit to a working ostrich farm instead.
-This tour of the farm is a must for all animal lovers!

 The drive to Cape Point also includes a photo stop at a the top of Chapman’s Peak Drive and a visit to the African Penguin colony at Boulder’s Beach, Simon’s Town.
 Lunch is taken at a suitable restaurant with amazing views, en route.